DataFire/Integrations/integrations/generated/google_logging/README.md

   * sourceLocation [LogEntrySourceLocation](#logentrysourcelocation)
   * spanId `string`: Optional.
 The span ID within the trace associated with the log entry.
 For Stackdriver Trace spans, this is the same format that the Stackdriver Trace API v2 uses: a 16-character hexadecimal encoding of an 8-byte array, such as <code>"000000000000004a"</code>.
   * textPayload `string`: The log entry payload, represented as a Unicode string (UTF-8).
   * timestamp `string`: Optional.
 The time the event described by the log entry occurred.
 This time is used to compute the log entry's age and to enforce the logs retention period.
-If this field is omitted in a new log entry, then Stackdriver Logging assigns it the current time.Incoming log entries should have timestamps that are no more than the logs retention period in the past, and no more than 24 hours in the future.
+If this field is omitted in a new log entry, then Stackdriver Logging assigns it the current time.
+Timestamps have nanosecond accuracy, but trailing zeros in the fractional seconds might be omitted when the timestamp is displayed.Incoming log entries should have timestamps that are no more than the logs retention period in the past, and no more than 24 hours in the future.
 Log entries outside those time boundaries will not be available when calling entries.list, but those log entries can still be exported with LogSinks.
   * trace `string`: Optional.
 Resource name of the trace associated with the log entry, if any.
 If it contains a relative resource name, the name is assumed to be relative to //tracing.googleapis.com.
 Example: projects/my-projectid/traces/06796866738c859f2f19b7cfb3214824

 ### LogEntryOperation